-I'm a passionate clean coder leading by example from Switzerland. frightanic.com has been my digital home since 1997.
-You won't find me on Facebook or Twitter but I have a strong presence on GitHub and Stack Overflow.
-I'm a committer with the NodeMCU firmware project.
+I am a passionate clean coder leading by example from Switzerland. frightanic.com has been my digital home since 1997.
+I have been a committer with the NodeMCU firmware project since 2015.
+You can find me on Twitter, GitHub and Stack Overflow.

 The data you enter in the build configurator is used to manipulate the firmware build configuration files accordingly.
 The firmware sources are then checked out from GitHub and built in the same environment with the same build scripts as used for the NodeMCU CI build.
 Chances are, therefore, fairly low that a problem you experience with NodeMCU on ESP8266 can be tracked down to a bug in my build service.